 While sleep apnea is most common in overweight males, anyone can be diagnosed.

-Of the 3 types of sleep apnea, Obstructive, Central and Mixed, Obstructive is the most common type.
+Of the three types of sleep apnea, Obstructive, Central, and Mixed, Obstructive is the most common type.

 If you do have mild sleep apnea and your overall health and height/weight are good otherwise, then you could qualify for “Preferred Plus” or “Preferred” rates with some of the really aggressive insurance companies if your post-treatment sleep study shows that the sleep apnea is under control.

-If you do have moderate sleep apnea and your overall health and height/weight are good otherwise, then you could qualify for “Preferred” or “Regular Plus” rates with some of the better insurance companies for sleep apnea.
-Again as long as your overall health is pretty good otherwise and your post-treatment sleep study shows that the sleep apnea is controlled.
+Furthermore, if you do have moderate sleep apnea and your overall health and height/weight are good otherwise, then you could qualify for “Preferred” or “Regular Plus” rates with some of the better insurance companies for sleep apnea.
+Again, as long as your overall health is pretty good otherwise and your post-treatment sleep study shows that the sleep apnea is controlled.

-If your sleep study shows that you have more severe sleep apnea or an AI greater than 40, an AHI or RDI greater than 50 and oxygen saturation of less than 60%, than “Regular” or Standard rates are usually going to be best case scenario rates for you and many insurance companies will rate you or charge you a higher than Regular rate.
-It is also always possible that you may be declined for life insurance with some insurance companies if you have severe sleep apnea.
+If your sleep study shows that you have more severe sleep apnea or an AI greater than 40, an AHI or RDI greater than 50, and oxygen saturation of less than 60%, then “Regular” or Standard rates are usually going to be best case scenario rates for you.
+Many insurance companies will rate you or charge you a higher than Regular rate.
+It is also always possible that you may be declined for life insurance by some insurance companies if you have severe sleep apnea.

-If your severe sleep apnea has been well controlled for 1 or 2 years with a new sleep study that shows it’s under very good control, then you may be able to get a “Regular Plus” or possibly even a Preferred life insurance rate with a couple insurance companies if your overall health and height/weight are really good otherwise.
-To get a preferred rate is really tough for any severe sleep apnea cases and your health would really have to be excellent otherwise (i.e. perfect cholesterol, blood pressure, height/weight, etc).
+If your severe sleep apnea has been well controlled for one or two years with a new sleep study that shows it’s under very good control, then you may be able to get a “Regular Plus” or possibly even a Preferred life insurance rate with a couple insurance companies if your overall health and height/weight are really good otherwise.
+To get a preferred rate is really tough for any severe sleep apnea cases, and your health would really have to be excellent otherwise (i.e. perfect cholesterol, blood pressure, height/weight, etc).

-Acceptable treatments for sleep apnea include documented weight loss, successful tracheotomy or uvulopalatopharyngoplasty (UPPP) surgery or daily use of a CPAP or BiPAP machine to correct the sleep apnea.
+Acceptable treatments for sleep apnea include documented weight loss, successful tracheotomy, uvulopalatopharyngoplasty (UPPP) surgery, or daily use of a CPAP or BiPAP machine to correct the sleep apnea.

 A repeat sleep study after treatment has started and well-documented CPAP use in medical records for one to two years is what most life insurance companies like to see, especially for moderate to severe sleep apnea.

-Mild sleep apnea cases may qualify for coverage as soon as 3 to 6 months after treatment has started with some of the really aggressive insurance companies for sleep apnea.
+Mild sleep apnea cases may qualify for coverage as soon as three to six months after treatment has started with some of the really aggressive insurance companies for sleep apnea.

-If your doctor recommended that you use CPAP or recommended another treatment and you have not complied with the recommendation, than most life insurance companies would decline you.
-So compliance with doctor recommendation is required with even the most liberal insurance companies for sleep apnea.
+If your doctor recommended that you use CPAP or recommended another treatment, and you have not complied with the recommendation, then most life insurance companies would decline you.
+Compliance with doctor recommendation is required with even the most liberal insurance companies for sleep apnea.

 With over 186 quality life insurance companies in the United States, you’ll need an expert who can offer you insurance from all quality life insurance companies to get the best offer possible.

-If your health is pretty good and you have mild or moderate sleep apnea and you don’t qualify for a Preferred rate, your agent needs to be willing to fight for a better rate.
+If your health is pretty good, you have mild or moderate sleep apnea, and don’t qualify for a Preferred rate, your agent needs to be willing to fight for a better rate.

-Make sure your agent or broker is familiar with sleep apnea cases, they’ll fight to get you best offer and that they can easily shop your case to numerous life insurance companies to get offers, or just call or email me.
-Ask for G3 if you call here (Gordon, III) at 1-800-380-3533 or email me at email@example.com.
+Make sure your agent or broker is familiar with sleep apnea cases, they’ll fight to get you best offer, and that they can easily shop your case to numerous life insurance companies to get offers.
+Feel free to call 1-800-380-3533 and ask for G3 (Gordon III) or email me at firstname.lastname@example.org.